caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

     ***

 — So then, — i sipped strong black tea and continued, — you must be wondering who this Andrey Portnov is.
-Well, as you might have seen, he's currently senator or something.
+Well, as you might have seen, he's currently a senator or something.
 But how do i happen to know a senator in these parts?
 Or maybe you think i'm just a proxy contractor?

 — You might be, for all i know.
 But i suppose you'd be more secretive in that case.